rclone/rclone/docs/content/docs.md

 ### --fast-list ###

-When doing anything which involves a directory listing (eg `sync`, `copy`, `ls` - in fact nearly every command), rclone normally lists a directory and processes it before using more directory lists to process any subdirectories.
+When doing anything which involves a directory listing (e.g. `sync`, `copy`, `ls` - in fact nearly every command), rclone normally lists a directory and processes it before using more directory lists to process any subdirectories.
 This can be parallelised and works very